metecanakar/pyproject-toml-vs-setup-dot-py-demo/README.md

-# Example Usage Comparison of pyproject.toml vs setup.py
+# Example Usage Comparison of pyproject.toml vs setup.py (guide for migration)

 - Using setup.py:
   - Create python venv as usual and activate